Huskyeder/stackato-doc/user/deploy/stackatoyml.rst

 With the ``url`` key set, Stackato assigns the specified URLs to the application being pushed.
-The mapped URL must use a :ref:`domain name that has been assigned to the current Space <orgs-spaces-domains>`.
+The mapped URL must use a :ref:`domain name that has been assigned to the current Space <domains-routes-domains>`.

 If the key is not set, and only one domain is assigned to the Space Stackato will construct a default URL (e.g. "appname.domain.com").
 To